-Innovative spray paint has made at-home paint projects more effortless than ever, but DIYers still have to wait for the paint to dry.
+Innovative spray paint has made at-home paint jobs more effortless than ever, but DIYers still have to wait for the wet paint to completely dry.

-Although traditional brushes result in thick, uneven layers of paint that can take days to dry, spray cans disperse aerosolized paint in a fine spray with just the touch of a nozzle.
+While traditional brushes result in thick coats and uneven paint layers that can take days to dry completely, most spray paint cans disperse aerosol paint in a finer spray with just the touch of a nozzle.

-Spray paint’s thinner, more even coats dry much faster than standard applications, but what’s the fastest way to dry spray paint?
+Spraying paint thinner and more evenly with multiple clear coats, dry paint much faster than standard applications, but what’s the fastest way to dry spray paint?
 Read on to find out!

-How Long Does Spray Paint Take To Dry?
-(By Paint Type & Surface)
+Spray Paint Drying times (By Paint Type & Surface)

-How To Check If Paint Is Fully Cured
+How To Check If The Paint Is Fully Cured

 Remember that curing almost always takes longer than one would expect.
 Although just 30 minutes to a few hours is how long it takes for most types of paint to dry between coats, fully cured paint can take up to 60 days.

-For best results, be sure to read all paint instructions carefully and learn how long to let primer dry before spray painting—generally overnight, or 24 hours.
+For best results, be sure to read all paint layer instructions carefully and learn how long to let primer dry before acrylic spray paint—generally overnight, or 24 hours.

 If you’ve applied both paint and primer properly, curing generally takes about 3 weeks.
 Fully cured paint will be dry to the touch, can be wiped with a cloth without smearing, and will not smell of paint.